BigDaMa/jupyterhub-environment/README.md

 It also creates the directory `/home/jovyan/exchange` which is the mounting point of the shared exchange directory.
 A nbgrader configuration is copied to `/home/jovyan/.jupyter`, this file is further explained in the following section.

-Finally, we replace the `start-notebook.sh` script which is executed when the container boots.
+lFinally, we replace the `start-notebook.sh` script which is executed when the container boots.
 The script generally just starts the jupyter notebook server.
 In the altered version it also checks whether the Repository with the course sources is already available in the workspace.
 If not, it is cloned.

 ### NbGrader